robertrosenbusch/gfx803_rocm/README.md

 > [!NOTE]
 > #### ROCm softwareware requirements
 > 1. Make sure your user to start the Dockercontainer is a member of both groups `render`and `video`.
-> 2. it could be possible (depends on your Linux-Distro) to add [a udev-Rulel](https://github.com/ROCm/ROCm/issues/1798#issuecomment-1849112550).
+> 2. it could be possible (depends on your Linux-Distro) to add [a udev-Rule](https://github.com/ROCm/ROCm/issues/1798#issuecomment-1849112550).
 > 4. it is unimportant, which version of ROCm do you use on your Hostsystem
 > 3. it is _not_ necessary to install the entire or any ROCm-Stack-Part on the host system.
-The whole ROCm magic happens into the Dockercontainer-
+The whole ROCm magic happens inside the Dockercontainer

 > [!TIP]
 > You should reboot after adding groups to your user and before you start the Dockercontainer.

 > [!CAUTION]
 > #### Prevent ROCm SegFaults on your Linux Distro